An Interdisciplinary Project

 Critical Pedagogy and Education

 Critical pedagogy enters this project through my nineteen years as a contract instructor.
 Paulo Freire’s (1970) analysis of the relationship between oppression, consciousness, and liberation is foundational here: the recognition that the conditions of one’s labour are politically constructed rather than natural or inevitable and therefore changeable.
-Henry Giroux’s (1988) work on teachers as transformative intellectuals named the contradiction I lived daily, asked to do the intellectual and relational work of a full-time academic while denied the institutional protections and recognition that would have made that work sustainable.
-Critical pedagogy gave me the framework to understand my own burnout as a structural consequence rather than personal failure of a system that extracts labour without providing the conditions for its reproduction.
+Henry Giroux’s (1988) work on teachers as transformative intellectuals named the contradiction I lived daily, asked to do the intellectual and relational work of a full-time academic while being denied the institutional protections and recognition that would have made that work sustainable.
+Critical pedagogy gave me the framework to understand my own burnout as a structural consequence rather than a personal failure of a system that extracts labour without providing the conditions for its reproduction.
 The project is, in part, an account of what it costs to teach from that position, and what it took to recover.

 Phenomenology